maglerod/andy-temperature-card/README.md

 Key features:
+- Multi-column support in a single temperature card
+- Individual configuration for each column
+- Individual or shared graph mode across all columns
+- Column duplication for faster setup
+- Board scale format selection: Fahrenheit and Celsius, Fahrenheit only, Celsius only
+- Additional liquid effects
+- Additional symbol styles
 - Thermometer visualization with a clean, modern look
 - Numeric entities (works with any entity whose state is a number)
 - Configurable value placement (top/bottom/inside)